 There are plenty of reasons why you want to book your flight directly with the airline.
 I wont dive into them here.
 But remember that cutting the middle man is always the best way to go.

-Here’s how I use Skyscanner: I enter my destinations – you can also type “Everywhere” to find a bigger picture of your options – and then I enter my dates – you can also choose a whole month to know when’s the best time to fly – and hit the search button.
-I then see if the price difference is significant between a flight with a layover or a direct flight, which is clearly written on the left.
+Here’s how I use Google Flights: I enter my destinations – you can also leave the field empty to get a bigger picture of your options – and then I enter my dates – you can also choose a whole month to know when’s the best time to fly – and hit the search button.
+I then see if the price difference is significant between a flight with a layover or a direct flight.
+If I don’t have a set destination, I’ll also compare the cost of direct flights from one point to the other which can save me big bucks!
 Once I have found what I’m looking for, I click the “Select” button.
-At the “Book your ticket” section, I look for the green “Airline” box indicating that this is the official website of the airline.
-I then click on “Select” to get to the airline’s website.
+At the “Book your ticket” section, I look for the official website of the selected airline.

 The idea, here, is to take full advantage of Booking.com’s great system.
 It works with most other similar websites, but Booking.com’s my favourite.